Overview

 Under Review

-Xue, Sherrie Ying Ying*, Stephanie C. Lin, and Christilene du Plessis, “Men Avoid Experience Sharing” (*Ph.D. advisee), under review.
+Xue, Sherrie Ying Ying*, Stephanie C. Lin, and Christilene du Plessis, “Men Avoid Experience Sharing” (*Ph.D. advisee), invited revision at Psychological Science.

 Chapters